Carliss Chatman

 Professor of Law

-Associate Dean for Research, SMU Dedman School of Law · Co-Founder, Secretary, and Board Director, Center for Retail Investors & Corporate Inclusion (RICI Center)
+Associate Dean for Research, SMU Dedman School of Law · Co-Founder, Secretary, and Board Member, Center for Retail Investors & Corporate Inclusion (RICI Center)

 Retail investor rights